A Beginner’s Guide to Software Defect Classification

-Debugging is the process of finding and removing a specific bug/defect from a program.
-Debugging is the manual process of identifying and removing defects.
+Debugging is the manual process of finding and removing a specific bug or defect from a program.

 - Low: Fix “High” and “Medium” priority bugs before fixing this one but don’t neglect this bug as it needs to be fixed too.